Poncirus/Resume/README.md

 Use XeLaTeX to compile.

-Can use [Overleaf](https://www.overleaf.com/) for online compliation (Remember to change compiler to XeLaTeX)
+Can use [Overleaf](https://www.overleaf.com/) for online compliation (Remember to switch compiler to XeLaTeX)

 ## Download